dheidelberger/broll-credit-copier/README.md

 ### Adapting it to your own workflow
 You are also free to download and adapt the code as you like.
 Please be sure to read the [License](#license) section for important information about making your own version.

+**Note that as of 2.1.0, a number of changes have made this section of the documentation somewhat obsolete.
+I'll try to update it when I can.**

 The code should work out-of-the-box except that you'll need to use your own API keys for YouTube and Vimeo.
 You can find directions for how to do that in [apikeys.sample.js](apikeys.sample.js).
 Check out the [Chrome documentation](https://developer.chrome.com/extensions/getstarted#unpacked) for information about how to install an extension you are developing.